Fundraising Benefit Concert

 |Event Time||Can be done every Semester|

-This is first and foremost a fundraiser for your group.
+This is first and foremost a fundraiser for your group or a charity.
 If done well, it can bring in several thousand dollars, and can be done every semester.
 (The first group to put these on, the SSA at UNLV, raised $1,300 and $2,300 in their first two shows.)
 But it’s also a great social event for your group, and will build cohesion within your group and attract new membership.

 The essential concept is that you book some bands to play, charge admission at the door, and put on a show.
-In addition to live music, you can raffle off items, have trivia challenges, run a date auction, and other activities that raise money or are fun.
+In addition to live music, you can raffle off items, have trivia challenges, and other activities that raise money or are fun.
 There are a few ideas outlined in this packet, but feel free to add your own ideas.
 It’s your party.

 The ideal location is close to your campus, open to those under 21, sells food and alcohol, regularly hosts bands/ events, will let you keep all of the door money, and will offer your group food and drink specials.
 It won’t always be possible to get all these things, but keep in mind that your group will be bringing dozens or perhaps hundreds of patrons to a business – don’t be afraid to expect and ask for a lot.

-The earlier the better with this event, but if you get started anytime less than six weeks before the event, you will certainly feel the pinch, and we recommend you start the process 8 weeks before the date of your benefit show.
+The earlier the better with this event, but if you get started anytime less than eight weeks before the event, you will certainly feel the pinch, and we recommend you start the process at least 12 weeks before the date of your benefit show.

 The first element that needs to be secured is the venue.
 It’s worth taking time to find a place that meets as many as possible of the criteria listed above, so don’t be afraid to ask a dozen or more businesses.
 If a business isn’t going to work out for hosting your benefit show, while you’re there, go ahead and ask them if they’ll donate anything for you to raffle or auction off at the event.